Trimap/photofind/README.md

 Additionally you could to add symbolic links to `photofind.py` and `photodb.py` files to somewhere in your PATH to make the usage more convenient.

 ## Basic Examples
- _This set of examples doesn't involve any EXIF-based stuff yet.
+ _This set of examples doesn't involve any EXIF-based stuff.
 So all these queries are done by using the reqular find-command under the hood._

 To print usage:
 `./photofind.py -h`